Bladetrain3r/Magic-Launcher-Extras/games/Star-Citizen-KSOM-Quantum.md

 ## Why it will *feel* alive

 People recognize **rhythm**: queue surges, shift changes, tram beats, street vendor ebbs.
 Kuramoto gives you that rhythm **for free** from local rules.
 SOM keeps it **about the right things** (nearby places/services/roles).
 Together, you get **emergent, legible life** at MMO scale—without drowning servers in per-NPC brains.

-If you want, I can package this as a **minimal UE plugin**: one phase field component, one SOM asset, a couple of blueprint nodes (add edge, kick event, commit callback).